Animal Registration and Legislation

 Approval for a cattery (more than six cats) is dependent on your property meeting the animal management local law requirements.
 These approvals need to be renewed annually.

-All kittens must be microchipped before 12 weeks of age from 10 December 2010 onwards.
+All kittens must be microchipped before 12 weeks of age.
 It is the responsibility of the owner, whether they are the current owner trying to sell or give the cat away, or the new owner acquiring the cat, to ensure the animal is microchipped.

 Owners are encouraged to microchip their cats from 8 weeks of age as this helps ensure these pets can be quickly reunited with the owners after separation.